pavan-kumar-mekala/CPI-Inflation-Analysis/README.md

-# CPI-Inflation-Analysis
+# 📊 CPI-Based Inflation Analysis

-CPI and food inflation analysis with COVID-19 impact and correlations with crude oil prices
+An in-depth analysis of Consumer Price Index (CPI) and food inflation trends in India (2018–2023), with a focus on COVID-19 disruptions and correlations with global crude oil prices.

 ---

-## Data Cleaning & Preparation
+## 🧹 Data Cleaning & Preparation

-- Handled missing values using a **moving average imputation** to maintain gradual trends in consumer prices.
+- Cleaned time-series CPI dataset using **moving average imputation** to preserve gradual pricing trends.
-- Dataset includes **CPI category-level and sub-category data** from 2018–2023.
+- Dataset includes **category-level and sub-category CPI data** from 2018 to 2023.
-- Cleaned data was used for visualization, trend analysis, and correlation studies.
+- Prepared data for trend analysis, visualization, and correlation studies.

 ---

-## Objectives & Key Findings
+## 🎯 Objectives & Key Findings

-### Objective 1: Top-Contributing Category to CPI (May 2023)
+### ✅ Objective 1: Top-Contributing Category to CPI (May 2023)
-- **Food and Beverages** had the highest contribution.
+- **Food and Beverages** had the highest CPI contribution.
-- Within this category, **Spices** saw the sharpest rise, indicating **price shocks or supply issues**.
+- Within this, **Spices** saw the sharpest rise—suggesting price shocks or supply issues.
 - **Transport and Fuel** contributed the least.

-### Objective 2: Inflation Trends (2018–2023)
+### ✅ Objective 2: Inflation Trends (2018–2023)
-- Inflation stable in 2018–2019.
+- Stable inflation in **2018–2019**.
-- Spike in 2020 linked to **COVID-19 disruptions**.
+- Spike in **2020** linked to early COVID-19 disruptions.
-- Peak in 2022 due to **global supply chain disruptions** and pandemic aftermath.
+- Peak in **2022** driven by global supply chain issues and the Russia-Ukraine conflict.

-### Objective 3: Month-on-Month Food Inflation (June 2022 – May 2023)
+### ✅ Objective 3: Month-on-Month Food Inflation (June 2022 – May 2023)
 - **June 2022:** Highest spike (eggs & vegetables).
-- **July–August:** Sharp drop due to falling meat, fish, and oils prices.
+- **July–August:** Sharp drop due to falling meat, fish, and oil prices.
-- **October–December:** Continued decline, particularly vegetables and oils.
+- **Oct–Dec:** Continued decline, especially in vegetables and oils.
-- **February 2023:** Largest decline (10% drop in egg prices).
+- **Feb 2023:** Largest drop (10% decline in egg prices).
-- **March–May:** Gradual increase driven by fruits and vegetables.
+- **Mar–May:** Gradual increase led by fruits and vegetables.

-### Objective 4: Impact of COVID-19 on Key Categories
+### ✅ Objective 4: COVID-19 Impact on Key Categories
-- **Food inflation** spiked due to supply chain bottlenecks and increased demand.
+- **Food inflation** remained high due to supply chain bottlenecks.
 - **Healthcare inflation** surged in 2021.
-- **Essential services** rose later in 2021 as demand normalized post-lockdown.
+- **Essential services** rose post-lockdown as demand normalized.

-### Objective 5: Correlation Between CPI Categories and Crude Oil Prices
+### ✅ Objective 5: CPI–Crude Oil Correlation
 - **Strong positive correlation:** Pulses, housing, cereals, spices.
-- **Negative correlation:** Fruits, oils & fats, meat & fish.
+- **Negative correlation:** Fruits, oils & fats, meat & fish—likely due to localized supply chains.

 ---

-## Tools & Techniques
+## 🛠️ Tools & Techniques

-- **Excel:** Data cleaning, transformation, visualization, statistical analysis
+- **Excel:** Data cleaning, transformation, visualization, statistical analysis.
-- **Moving average imputation:** For missing values in time-series data
+- **Moving average imputation:** For handling missing time-series values.
-- **Charts & Graphs:** Line charts, bar charts, and correlation visualizations
+- **Visuals:** Line charts, bar graphs, and correlation plots.

 ---

-## Conclusion
+## 🔍 Conclusion

-This case study highlights how inflation varies **across categories and time**, and how external factors like **COVID-19** and **crude oil prices** influence consumer pricing dynamics.
-Insights generated are essential for **economic planning, forecasting, and business decision-making**.
+This case study reveals how inflation dynamics vary across categories and time, shaped by external shocks like **COVID-19** and **crude oil volatility**.
+The insights generated are valuable for **economic forecasting, strategic planning, and policy formulation**.

+---